This post may contain affiliate links. Please read our disclosure policy.

-Ooey gooey cinnamon roll bites taste just like cinnamon rolls, but are SO much quicker!
-They are a tasty make ahead breakfast.
+Ooey gooey Cinnamon Bites taste just like cinnamon rolls, but are SO much quicker!
+They are a tasty make-ahead breakfast.

-Whenever I need a quick and easy snack for the kids, or even a simple and sweet breakfast dish, these cinnamon bites are the perfect solution.
-For similar cinnamon-y treats, try Cinnamon and Cream Cheese Crescent Rolls or Cinnamon Twists!
+Whenever I need a quick and easy snack for the kids, or even a simple and sweet breakfast dish, these Cinnamon Bites are the perfect solution.
+For similar cinnamon treats, try Cinnamon and Cream Cheese Crescent Rolls or Cinnamon Twists!

 Bite-Sized Cinnamon Treats

 We LOVE Cinnamon Rolls in our family!